marioy47/blog-site/posts/setup-debug-php-docker-visual-studio-code/index.md

 The way to instruct Xdebug that it should connect to our IDE, or in other words activate debugging, is by passing the `XDEBUG_TRIGGER` **URL parameter or cookie** when calling our script.
 For example <http://localhost:3000/wp-admin/tools.php?page=php-info-page&XDEBUG_TRIGGER>

-This can be a drag...
+> This can be a drag...
 Passing an URL parameter all the time.
 Latter we will see how to make that process easier with cookies.

 ### The xdebug.ini file

 The `xdebug.ini` file should be placed in PHP's `conf.d` directory, which can change from installation to installation.
 In my case, to figure out where this directory was placed, I executed `php -i` **inside the WordPress container**, and review the output searching for where the `ini` files where placed.

-In case your are wondering how this file loos, here are the contents:
+In case your are wondering how this file looks, here are the contents:

 ```ini
 # /usr/local/etc/php/conf.d/xdebug.ini